BU-NU-CLOUD-SP18/Ceph-Tracing/README.md

 2. Take Blkin’s tracepoints and replace with jaegers backend, thus, introduce Jaeger as a tracing infrastructure in Ceph.

 3. Capture traces for Ceph using Jaeger.
-Visualize traces suing a sample workload.
+Visualize "always-on" traces in Ceph with a sample workload.